Skip To Main Content

 • Most importantly, maximize academic engagement and achievement for all students

-PBIS schools organize their evidence-based behavioral practices and systems into an integrated collection, or a multi-tiered system of supports framework.
+Positive Behavioral Interventions and Support (PBIS) schools organize their evidence-based behavioral practices and systems into an integrated collection, or a multi-tiered system of supports framework.
 This three-tiered prevention logic requires that all students receive supports at the universal or primary tier.
 If the behavior of some students is not responsive, more intensive behavioral supports are provided, in the form of a group contingency (selected or secondary tier) or a highly individualized plan (intensive or tertiary tier).

-PBIS is an effective strategy to include in Local Control Accountability Plans as it effectively addresses multiple priorities, especially student achievement, student engagement and positive school climate.
+Positive Behavioral Interventions and Support (PBIS) is an effective strategy to include in Local Control Accountability Plans as it effectively addresses multiple priorities, especially student achievement, student engagement and positive school climate.
 A well-trained and organized leadership team can help ensure effective and sustainable implementation.

 river to star icon